 Technology has already made a huge impact on the way consumers shop and make payments today, and more change is coming.
-Businesses that want to thrive in this evolving landscape need to implement payment strategies and invest in technology that will help them retain and attract customers, as well as compete in the marketplace.
+Businesses that want to thrive in this payment and credit evolution need to invest in technologies that will help them retain and attract customers.

-The most popular programs offer consumer’s spending and payment-based rewards to incent them to choose their brand and/or use their card.
+The most popular programs offer spending and payment-based rewards that incentivize customers to choose their brand and/or use their cards.

 Credit Card Rewards Programs